jwilferd10/jwilferd10/README.md

  </p>

 ## 💭 About Me:
+_"The impediment to action advances action.
+What stands in the way becomes the way."_ - **Marcus Aurelius**

 I'm an avid gamer with a relentless drive to improve my creative prowess.
 It was this passion for gaming and technology that set me on a course into the world of programming.

 In 2020, I took a significant step forward by enrolling in UCLA's Coding Bootcamp.
-By 2021, I proudly finished the cohort specialized and armed with a solid foundation in Full Stack development.
+By 2021, I proudly finished the cohort specialized and armed with a solid foundation in **Full Stack** development.

 Since then, I've remained unwavering in my commitment to self-improvement, continuously enhancing my skills through:
 - Udemy Courses
 - Self-Study (Personal Projects, freeCodeCamp, etc)
 - Seizing freelancing opportunities.

+Currently I've created over a dozen projects, I strive for Open Source.
+Check out my repositories!

 ## 🎮 Gaming as a Foundation:
 My gaming experiences have cultivated a distinct perspective on problem-solving; it's similar to tackling intricate puzzles in games like Portal.
 I'm confident that persistence yields the desired outcomes.
 This skill has integrated into my programming practices, for which I'm immensely grateful.

-## I've got two ambitions:
+## 📈 I've got two ambitions:

 1. **Software Developer:** I aspire to be a professional software developer.
 The goal is to work for a forward-thinking company, working towards a more interactive and dynamic digital environment.